Eleonore Schönmaier: Reviews

+[In Rush of Wingspan] There is something distinctly musical in Schönmaier's pacing and lineation: a languid, patient attentiveness that allows her slender lines to echo and reverberate.
+These are precise, generous poems that trust small moments to carry immense emotional and psychological weight.

 Dust Blown Side of the Journey is the work of a poet who has mastered her craft...featuring a beautifully elaborate intertwining of images...connections continue from poem to poem...akin to recurring melodies or riffs across distinct movements of a composition...poems both captivating and moving.

 The fluidity within the poems [in Wavelengths of Your Song] is matched by the subtle flow between them.
 The effect is like that of a symphony with interwoven and subtly varied musical statements, and, as in a symphony, the effect is cumulative.

 Wellenlängen deines Liedes ist ein großartiges Buch einer ebensolchen Autorin, die es kennenzulernen gilt.